OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/GradientMap.md

           | texture = 6

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The transformation space in which to perform the blending</p>
+        <p class="scene-class-attr-comment">The transformation space in which to perform the blending</p>

     </p>